Anti-Mormonism: Protests

 Protesters have been visible as "street preachers" at LDS General Conferences, outside of LDS pageants, and Mormon temples.
 At the Sacramento California Temple, for example, protesters distributed pamphlets to visitors who came to take a guided tour.
 They also held up signs directing people to websites critical of the LDS Church.
 Notably, protesters also made an appearance at the 2002 Winter Olympics in Salt Lake City.
 One group that actively organizes peaceful protests is the Mormonism Research Ministry, a non-profit organization that insists its activities are not "anti-Mormon".

 Some other individuals have been seen throwing copies of the Book of Mormon on the ground, stepping on them, and portraying using temple garments, which Latter-day Saints hold sacred, as toilet tissue, and other similarly offensive actions.
 However, nearly every evangelical ministry, including those that actively challenge the truth claims of Mormonism, vehemently condemns this offensive and belligerent behavior and further objects to being placed in the same category as those few who engage in such behavior.
 As a result of organized protests at Mormon events, a number of Latter-day Saints, and even non-Mormons, have begun to counter-demonstrate at events (by singing hymns, for example).

 Secular anti-Mormonism

 Opposition to Mormonism has been more prominent in the 21st century from atheist perspectives.
-Richard Dawkins, Bill Maher, and John Dehlin are among the more prominent individuals who have used media appearances or podcasts to oppose the Institutional LDS Church and its doctrines and policies.
-The Mormon church has been associated by some members of the left as being part of the Christian right, leading to additional dissatisfaction, and the Mormon church's active stance against same-sex marriage has led to criticism from LGBT groups and occasional destruction/defacement of property.
+Richard Dawkins, Bill Maher, and John Dehlin are among the more prominent individuals who have used media appearances or podcasts to oppose the institutional LDS Church and its doctrines and policies.
+The LDS Church has been associated by some members of the left as being part of the Christian right, leading to additional dissatisfaction, and the church's active stance against same-sex marriage has led to criticism from LGBT groups and occasional destruction/defacement of property.
 The Republican Party's nomination of Mormon candidate Mitt Romney for president in 2012 may have increased anti-Mormonism on the left, with the percentage of liberals stating they would not vote for a Mormon for president skyrocketing from 21% in 2007 to 40% in 2012, surpassing even evangelical Christians.